 These restrictions cause problems for captains operationally, in particular their preference to relocate the yacht by night in order to maximise guest enjoyment.

-Clearly the current best practice for towing tenders is not adequate to prevent loss and damage.
+Clearly the old best practice for towing tenders is not adequate to prevent loss and damage.
+Therefore, there is an insurance clause for an

 Why is towing higher risk by night?